ErinBaker/spice-flow/README.md

-Below is an updated **README** reflecting the script’s new capabilities and changes:

----

 # spice-flow.sh

 A flexible coordinate generator that enriches geographic points with random attributes.
 Like the spice melange flowing through the desert planet Arrakis, this script streams forth coordinates with mystical properties.